PostHog/posthog.com/contents/docs/cdp/batch-exports/bigquery.md

 ![Create custom role for batch exports](../../../images/docs/batch-exports/bigquery/create-role.png)

-This step can be skipped if using the built-in roles `BigQuery Data Owner` and `BigQuery Job User` in the steps that follow.
+This step can be skipped if using the built-in roles `BigQuery Data Editor` and `BigQuery Job User` in the steps that follow.

 5. Grant the Service Account access to run jobs in your Google Cloud project.
 This can be done by granting the `BigQuery Jobs User` role or the role we created in the previous step on your project.